wooksjs/wooksjs/docs/guide/index.md

 You actually can not just use Wooks as a generic thing.
 It can not handle any of the events.
 It only provides a landscape with router and event context.
 So you always need some event-specific library together with Wooks.

-Currently there are two such libraries:
+Currently there are two of such libraries:

 1. `@wooksjs/event-http` — http event processing, it can easily replace `express` or `fastify`
 1. `@wooksjs/event-cli` <Badge type="warning" text="WIP" /> — command line input processing, helps to route commands

-In further sections of this documentation you'll find detailed examples of usage of this framework.
+In further sections of this documentation you'll find detailed examples of how to use this framework.